dwmkerr/spaceinvaders/README.md

 div to draw to, tell it when the keyboard is mashed and that's all you need to add Space Invaders to a wesite.

+The Space Invaders Javascript code is all in one file - why is this?
+Well this is actually part of a series of experiments that are used as tutorials, and at this stage we're keeping things simple with single files.

 Adding Space Invaders to a Web Page
 -----------------------------------